 - Place the apple slices on a paper towel to let them dry as much as they can.
 Make a small slit to the bottom of the slices so you can insert the wooden sticks easily.

 - Melt the chocolate over bain-marie.
-Place a medium saucepan(that is large enough to hold a heatproof bowl) with almost 1.2 to 2 inches (3-5cm) of water over med-high heat and bring to a simmer.
+Place a medium saucepan(that is large enough to hold a heatproof bowl) with almost 1.2 to 2 inches (3 to 5cm) of water over med-high heat and bring to a simmer.
 When it simmers, reduce the heat to medium and place the heatproof bowl that is full of chopped semi-sweet chocolate over the saucepan and stir with a spoon/spatula.
-Make sure the bowl doesn’t touch the simmering water if it does you should reduce the water amount.
+Make sure the bowl doesn’t touch the simmering water.
+If it does you should reduce the water amount.

 - Dip the apples into the melted chocolate and place on a parchment covered baking sheet.
 Once apples dipped into chocolate, chocolate should reach the meeting point of the apples and the sticks.
 So chocolate can work as a glue.
-In the beginning, you can dip some of the apple slices into chocolate completely but as you continue the amount of the chocolate will become less.
+In the beginning, you can dip some of the apple slices into chocolate completely but as you continue, there will be a small amount of chocolate in the bowl.
 At this point, first, dip half of the apple slices and then spread the chocolate with a knife.
 Place the chocolate covered apple slices into the fridge to let the chocolate set for almost 20 minutes.

 - Start to melt the white chocolate over bain-marie as the chocolate covered apples start to set in the fridge.
 Place the melted chocolate into a piping or a ziplock bag.
 Let the white chocolate be in a pipeable consistency.
 When ready, cut a small piece from the edge.
 If you don't want a Halloween design, simply drizzle the melted white chocolate over the apples.
 For a Halloween design pipe small circles to make the eyes.
 Put the chocolate chips over the white circles.
 Drizzle the white chocolate to give a mummy shape without drizzling to the eye section.

 - Keep in the fridge until ready to serve.